How do you make caviar?

 So why do most caviar producers still use the kill method?

 Another problem for producers is that caviar farming is a huge upfront cost and time investment, humane methods are not upfront cost savings.
 The additional cost of investing in the hormones, chemicals, and equipment necessary to produce no-kill caviar has prevented it from being as affordable as classically harvested caviar.
-However, It could eventually save the farm money by allowing for multiple harvests from the same fish, but again, the quality of caviar just isn’t making the mark for consumers.
+However, It could eventually save the farm money by allowing for multiple harvests from the same fish, but again, the quality of caviar just isn’t making the mark for consumers and it often leaves the sturgeon at risk of serious infection.
 Not to mention, certain people, such as pregnant women, should not eat caviar from a fish that has been injected with labor-inducing hormones.

 So, despite the potential benefits of using the humane method, it has yet to be perfected.
 Most of the world's caviar is currently made by using the classic harvesting method.
 Thankfully, caviar farming in general is sustainable because it replaces the need for wild-caught caviar, allowing natural populations to come back.
 Farms are able to use a few hatchlings to breed solely for consumption and all parts of the sturgeon are utilized.
 Farmers also have to keep the sturgeons happy and stress-free or they reabsorb their eggs!